massimoaria/pubmedR/README.md

 ## First step: Write a query

 First of all, we define a query to submit at the NCBI PubMed system.
 For example, imagine we want to download a collection of journal articles using bibliometric analyses, published in the last 20 years in the English language.
-Translating in the query language, we find:
+Translating in the query language, we have to set the following statements:

-- documents containing the word bibliometric and its variations in their title or abstract: "bibliometric*[Title/Abstract]"
+- *documents containing the word bibliometric and its variations in their title or abstract:* **"bibliometric\*[Title/Abstract]"**

-- documents are written in the English language: "english[LA]"
+- *documents are written in the English language:* **"english[LA]"**

-- documents that are categorized as Journal Article: "Journal Article[PT]"
+- *documents that are categorized as Journal Article:* **"Journal Article[PT]"**

-- documents published from 2000 to 2020: "2000:2020[DP]"
+- *documents published from 2000 to 2020:* **"2000:2020[DP]"**

 Combining all these elements using the Boolean operator "AND", we obtain the final query: